CSUN-MS-BANA/culminating-project-group-3/Week 1 Deliverables/List of Research Questions (60).md

 38. How has the Gini coefficient evolved in relation to healthcare access in middle-income countries?

-39. What are the long-termm patterns in gender disparities regarding access to emergency funds and healthcare services?
+39. What are the long-term patterns in gender disparities regarding access to emergency funds and healthcare services?

 40. How has out-of-pocket healthcare spending influenced poverty rates over the last two decades in developing countries?